 When applying as a first-year student to UGA, students will be asked to submit a summary of the grades earned in academic courses in high school.
 While UGA requires an official transcript from the high school, we also prompt students to submit their self-reported grades.
-We do not ask for a GPA, but rather a subject area by subject area summary of the grades received in their academic classes from 9th grade through the time in which they are applying for admission.
+We do not ask for a GPA, but rather a summary of the grades received in their academic classes from 9th grade through the time in which they are applying for admission.
 The FAQ below is designed to address some of the more common questions we receive regarding this requirement.

 An official High School transcript is required of all first-year applicants.
 Failure to provide an official transcript will result in an incomplete application.

 When the Office of Admissions reviews rigor of curriculum, we are looking to see how you have challenged yourself throughout high school.
 How have you challenged yourself with what is available to you at your high school?
 We recognize that each high school is different, so we will always review you in the context of where you are enrolled.
 Part of that is having your high school counselor complete the school evaluation.
 In addition, we will also review your high school transcript and the courses that you are choosing to take senior year.